blam135/GradeCalculator/README.md

 interested in learning how to make GUI Applications, so why not make this the first one?

 ## Guidelines on how to use it
+PC:
+Simply download the file "GradeCalculator.jar"

+MAC: So apparently Apple doesn't allow you to run jar files because I am not a vErIfIeD dEvElOpEr.
+So sorry, you are going to have to do it the long way:

+1. Download Java if you haven't done so (link here: https://www.java.com/en/download/)
+2. Download the classes folder
+3. Go to the folder where the classes folder is
+4. Right click on the folder
+5. Go to services
+6. Click "New Terminal Tab at Folder"
+7. Type "java GradeCalculator" in the terminal

-Simply download the file "GradeCalculator.jar" and you will see a program that looks like this:
+and you will see a program that looks like this:
 ![image](https://github.com/blam135/GradeCalculator/blob/master/Capture.PNG)

 All fields except "UOS" must be filled, in order for the program to work